BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 Answer the questions below

 - How many loci pass our MTC and are significantly associated with Plant height?
-- Use the Rice Genome Browswer to find the gene (LOC...) that contains the associated vairant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
+- What gene is associated with the varaint found on chromosome 8.
+Use the Rice Genome Browswer to find the gene (LOC...) that contains the associated vairant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
 If the associated loci was on chromosome 2 and position 145 you would search for "Chr2:145..146